New Year's Eve Live: Nashville's Big Bash: Later editions

 For 2023, Smith was joined as co-hosts by country singers Jimmie Allen and Elle King, and performances by Kelsea Ballerini (with special guest Wynonna Judd), Dierks Bentley, Flo Rida (with Jimmie Allen), Luke Bryan, Sheryl Crow (with guest Ashley McBryde), Little Big Town, Steve Miller (with guests King Calaway), Thomas Rhett (with Riley Green), Darius Rucker, Lainey Wilson, the Zac Brown Band (with The War and Treaty), as well as an hour-long, headlining set by Brooks & Dunn.
-The special also added segments covering the Times Square ball drop, with Cody Alan of CMT and WCBS-TV meteorologist Lonnie Quinn as correspondents.
+The special also added segments covering the Times Square ball drop, with Cody Alan of CMT and CBS New York meteorologist Lonnie Quinn as correspondents.

 CBS once again finished in third place for the night, down from 2022 with an average of 3.9 million viewers, and peaking at an average of 4.8 million near midnight ET; following the lead of NBC's special the previous year, both Nashville's Big Bash and New Year's Rockin' Eve changed their formats to end their primetime segments at 10:00 p.m.
 ET/PT, and begin their late-night segments at 10:30 p.m.
 ET/PT.'

 Smith and King returned as co-hosts for 2024, which featured performances by Bailey Zimmerman, Blake Shelton, the Brothers Osborne, Carly Pearce, Cody Johnson, Elle King, Grace Bowers, Hardy, Jackson Dean, Jon Pardi, Kane Brown, Lainey Wilson, Lynyrd Skynyrd (commemorating the band's 50th anniversary), Megan Moroney, Morgan Wallen, Old Dominion, Parker McCollum, Trace Adkins, and Trombone Shorty.
 Benefiting from a lead-in by NFL coverage, CBS averaged 8.31 million viewers during the primetime segment (notably beating the primetime block of New Year's Rockin' Eve by 1.28 million viewers), and 8.12 million during the 11:30 p.m.–12:30 a.m. segment, which were 112% and 51% increases over 2022–23 respectively.

 For 2025, Keith Urban replaced King as a co-host, with Urban joined by Kane Brown and Jelly Roll as headliners.
 CBS's ratings declined for 2025, with 4.9 million viewers in primetime and 6.9 million during the late-night portion.
-The 2026 edition will be headlined by Jason Aldean, Lainey Wilson, and Bailey Zimmerman.
+The 2025–26 edition featured Jason Aldean, Dierks Bentley, Brooks & Dunn, Rascal Flatts, Marcus King, Zach Top, Keith Urban, Gretchen Wilson, Lainey Wilson, Dwight Yoakam, and Bailey Zimmerman, as well as guest appearances by the Fisk Jubilee Singers, SiriusXM host Cam "Buzz" Brainard, MMA fighter Kayla Harrison, comedian Dusty Slay, and gospel singer CeCe Winans.